 No products in the cart.

-Persuasive Appellate Brief Writing (7th Annual) (CA)
+Persuasive Appellate Brief Writing for State and Federal Court (CA)

 Audio program! (check our CLE Programs page for live versions)

 Still the best appellate brief writing course in California!

 Many judges no longer hear oral argument for appellate cases; written advocacy has never been more important.